AllenInstitute/vis/docs/development.md

 pnpm run fmt
 ```

-You can also run the linter and formatter at the same time:
+You can also run the linter and formatter at the same time to see if there are issues (without fixing them):
 ```sh
 pnpm run checks
 ```